 4.2.
 TASK ALLOCATIONS

-We have allocated each members both general tasks such as secretary and treasurer tasks and also specific tasks based on our project requirement.
+We have allocated each member both general tasks such as secretary and treasurer tasks and also specific tasks based on our project requirement.
 The task distributions of the general tasks can be seen in Table 4.2.1 and the specific tasks distribution is shown in Table 4.2.2.

-GENERAL TASK DISTRIBUTION

 Table 4.2.1 General task division